Australian Mobile Laundry Trailers

 The 1980’s and 90’s

-With the retirement of the laundry unit, M-532 in the early 1980’s, leaving the Bath Unit M1958 to although in need of replacement due to support and maintenance issues, soldier on until the later years of the 1980’s.
-The last time I saw one in action was on the Triad Exercise of 1984 when I was operating on at Baggush Camp at Waiouru under the tutelage of WO2 Smith.
+The retirement of the M-532 laundry unit in the early 1980s marked the end of an era, leaving the Bath Unit M1958 as the sole survivor.
+While the Bath Unit faced challenges related to support and maintenance, it soldiered on until the later years of the 1980s.
+I distinctly remember witnessing one in action during the Triad Exercise of 1984 when I was stationed at Baggush Camp in Waiouru, learning under the guidance of Warrant Officer 2 Smith.
+It was a testament to the resilience and resourcefulness of the unit and its personnel

 FW-37 Trailer Mounted Field Laundry Unit